LanderlYoung/Jenny/README.md

 Add `@NativeClass()` annotation to you native class in order to let Jenny spot you class, and then generate corresponding cpp source.

-Then Jenny would generate code for you, like here [sample-gen](sample-gen).
+Then Jenny would generate code for you. [sample-gen](sample-gen) contains samples for Jenny generated code.

-Note: There is a config field in `NativeClass.dynamicRegisterJniMethods`, when `true` (the default value) will generate code registering JNI function dynamically on the JNI_OnLoad callback by `JNIEnv::RegisterNatives`, instead of using JNI function name conversions (what javah/javac does).
+> Note: There is a config field in `NativeClass.dynamicRegisterJniMethods`, when `true` (the default value) will generate code registering JNI function dynamically on the JNI_OnLoad callback by `JNIEnv::RegisterNatives`, instead of using JNI function name conversions (what javah/javac does).

 #### Annotations for proxy

 Add `@NativeProxy` to your normal java/kotlin class, need to cooperate with `@NativeMethodProxy` and `@NativeFieldProxy`, please read the doc.

-Also, you can tell Jenny to generate code for libray classes by using the `@NativeProxyForClasses` annotation. ^[note]^
+Also, you can tell Jenny to generate code for libray classes by using the `@NativeProxyForClasses` annotation. <sup>(note)</sup>

-> note: Use this feature with caution.
-When your compile class path and runtime class path have different version of the same class, it's easy to crash because the proxy can't find some method which appears in compile class path but not on runtime class path.
-For instance to generate proxy for [`java.net.http.HttpRequest`](https://docs.oracle.com/en/java/javase/11/docs/api/java.net.http/java/net/http/HttpRequest.html) compiled with java-11, ran with java-7, your code crashes because that class just don't exist in java-7.
+> (note): Use this feature with caution.
+When your compile-class-path and runtime-class-path have different version of the same class, it's easy to crash because the proxy can't find some method which appears in compile-time but not on runtime.
+For instance to generate proxy for [`java.net.http.HttpRequest`](https://docs.oracle.com/en/java/javase/11/docs/api/java.net.http/java/net/http/HttpRequest.html) compiled with java-11, ran with java-8, your code crashes because that class just don't exist before java-11.
 >
 > In this case, the recommand way is to write your own helper class, and generate proxy for it.